Grand Massif Ski Resort France

 The Grand Massif skiing & snowboarding terrain is of typically European mega-resort proportions.
 Not the highest or largest resort in the Alps, it nonetheless has all the attributes of a great ski area.
 The skiable vertical is nearly 1,800m on north-aspect slopes, putting it firmly in the upper echelons of the world’s resorts.
 The region is known for extremely high snowfalls in the upper alpine zones, ensuring the 265km of trails are well covered & the expansive off-piste alpine & tree terrain is ripe for the plucking.
 Trails are rated 50% beginner, however the longest of them is a leg-melting 14km from the top of the resort above Flaine all the way down to the gorgeous village of Sixt.
 For freeriders the alpine valley of the La Combe de Gers is the prime location for powder turns.

 The ski lifts include 30 gondolas, chairlifts & a funicular, connecting the various villages & high points in the region relatively seamlessly.
-The longest chairlift is allegedly on the hill as well - kudos to them!
-All villages are lift interlinked except Sixt.
+One of the longest chairlifts in Europe (Coulouvrier chair) is on the hill as well.
+Kudos to them.
+Hope the seats are heated!
+All villages are lift interlinked to the broader ski area except Sixt.

 Lift Passes

 For all that terrain & skiable vertical, the lift pass price is surprisingly affordable for the entire domain.
 But to make it even more attractive, there are cheaper passes for two separate sectors within the Grand Massif - Flaine & Vill4ges (sic - the 4 is not an error!).
 The sectors split the resort in half with regards to lifts & terrain.
-Another ski pass option is for Sixt, but the skiing is only appropriate for novices.
+Another ski pass option is just for Sixt, but the skiing is only appropriate for novices.
+Saturdays here are way cheaper than other days, and every ticket is cheaper if bought online.

 See the Flaine ski pass area trail map and Vill4ges ski pass area trail map.